-Summer 2023 ONLINE REGISTRATION DATES DATE PRIORITY GROUP CRITERIA April 3 Group 1 Priority registration for EOPS, DSPS, qualified veterans, qualified foster youth, CalWORKs, homeless youth, and former homeless youth.
-April 4 Group 2 Special registration for DSPS note takers, early graduation applicants and qualified athletes for students under 100 degree-applicable units or in good standing April 5 Group 3a Continuingstudents with 45-75 units within the district April 6-7 Group 3b Continuing students with 0-44.99 units within the district April 11 Group 3c Recent matriculated high school graduates April 12 Group 3d Continuing students with 75.01-99.99 units within the district April 14 Group 3e New matriculated and returning students with less than 100 units in the district April 21 Group 4 Registration for continuing and returning students over 100 degree-applicable units or on 2 nd semester probation or dismissal May 1 Group 5 New non-matriculated and exempt students Summer 20 23 OPEN REG ISTRATION DATES May 15 Group 6 ALL Special Admit/Concurrent high school students registration May 16 Group 7 Open registration for all college students who choose to register.
-For more registrat ion information: ww w.losmedanos.edu/admissions/instructions.asp
+Summer 2024 ONLINE REGISTRATION DATES DATE PRIORITY GROUP CRITERIA April 1 Group 1 Priority registration for EOPS, DSPS, qualified veterans, qualified foster youth, CalWORKs, former homeless youth, and students with dependent children under 18 April 2 Group 2 Special registration for DSPS note takers, early graduation applicants and qualified athletes, Puente, Umoja April 3 Group 3a Continuing students with 45-75 units within the district April 4-5 Group 3b Continuing students with 0-44.99 units within the district and CCAP DUEHS students April 9 Group 3c Recent matriculated high school graduates April 10 Group 3d Continuing students with 75.01-99.99 units within the district April 12 Group 3e New matriculated and returning students with less than 100 degree-applicable units in the district April 22 Group 4 Registration for continuing and returning students over 100 degree-applicable units or on Alert II or dismissal May 1 Group 5 New non-matriculated students Summer 202 4 OPEN REGI STRATION DATES May 15 Group 6 ALL Special Admit/Concurrent high school students registration May 16 Group 7 Open registration for all college students who choose not to use group registration assigned.
+For more registratio n information: www.l osmedanos.edu/admissions/instructions.aspx

-- Continuing students Students who have been enrolled at LMC Summer 2022, Fall 2022, or Spring 2023. - Returning students Students who have missed more than one academic year; will need to reapply online. - New matriculating students Students who have completed the orientation, assessment and education plan.
+Continuing students - Students who have been enrolled at LMC Summer 2023, Fall 2023, or Spring 2024.

+Returning students - Students who have missed more than one academic year; will need to reapply online.

+New matriculating students - Students who have completed the orientation, assessment and education plan.